 Phones have become everyone’s lifeline and now people are even wearing technology.
 Wristbands and glasses are just the beginning.
 We’ve learned about chipping and even artificial intelligence being implanted into the body.
 We read an article stating that certain pacemakers are vulnerable to hacking.
 Wow.
 Just wow.
 We prefer to stay as low-tech as possible.

-We design and do work on $300 computers.
+We design and do work on a $350 computer.
 We don’t need expensive or smart computers and equipment.
-We’d rather make a U-turn and focus on becoming more aware and connected (not online, but with nature, together and with those we love), and help find a way to inspire others.
+We’d rather make a U-turn and focus on becoming more aware and connected (not online, but with nature, each other and with those we love), and help find a way to inspire others.
 With over 7 billion humans on Earth, we still have time and the manpower to save the planet and ourselves.
 All of our effort could be redirected, as a group effort.
 Children could be taught how to be responsible for themselves, love themselves and one another and help bring Earth back.
 Anything is possible, if we look up from our phones and put our hearts and minds to it.

 We recently read that half of the American population has been entered into facial recognition databases.
 Every time we go out into public, cameras…

 We did some research and studies have shown the average person literally spends years of their life watching television.
 The average person spends…

 Have you ever heard of Nikola Tesla?
 He is considered one of history’s most important inventors and geniuses.
 In 1882, a time when people were…

 THE POWER OF OBSERVATION

 Quantum mechanics has proven again and again that observation affects reality.
 All matter exhibits both wavelength properties (non-physical waves) and…